Heaven on Earth in the Celebes Sea

 The Diving Service

 Diving is done from custom built fiberglass dive boats.
 The boat crews are experienced, friendly and very helpful.
-However the dive guides lead the dives but do not necessarily look after everyone and 'hold their hands' the way dive guides do in some other destinations.
-Returning from your daily dive trip, the crew will bring your equipment back to the dive shed where you dismantle, wash and hang everything to dry in an airy dive shed which is securely locked.
+However, the guides lead the dives but do not necessarily look after everyone and 'hold their hands' the way dive guides do in some other destinations.
+Returning from your daily boat trip, the crew will bring your equipment back to the dive shed where you dismantle, wash and hang everything to dry in an airy store which is securely locked.

 Food galore at Sipadan Mabul Resort